accez/Assignment/README.md

-# Komputer Store assignment for experis academy
+# Komputer Store assignment for Experis Academy

 ## Instructions: Create a web store application following the instructions in Komputer Store App.pdf.